cvarela0702/ipc-nextjs-frontend/RefinedPrompts.md

   - The image should be shown
   - The generate button should disappear
   - with an "Accept" button
-    - that would make the image to be uploaded to the frontend server in this folder: `public/images/recipes`
+    - that would make the image to be uploaded to the frontend server `http://localhost:3000` in this folder: `public/images/recipes`
+    - the image_url from the form should be updated with the value of the path of the image in the frontend server `http://localhost:3000/images/recipes/{recipe_image}`
   - a "Reject" button
     - this will not update anything to the server and will remove the image from the form
     - if clicked, the generate button should appear again